chineidu/MLOps_Tutorials/docker_notes/README.md

 Types of Volumes
 ----------------

+Named volumes:
-- Named volumes: They're persistent and can be shared between containers.
-Editing files in the volume is not possible.
+- They're persistent and can be shared between containers.
+- Editing files in the volume is not possible because we don't know exactly where the files are stored.
+- Bind mount can be used instead to map a directory to the docker container.

+Anonymous volumes:
-- Anonymous volumes: They're temporary and are not shared between containers.
+- They're temporary and are not shared between containers.
 ```

 #### Anonymous Volume